GM, rivals chase luxury pickups' fat margins as U.S. market dips

 GM sells a third of its trucks in its south-central division - Texas, Oklahoma, Kansas, Nebraska, Louisiana, Mississippi and Arkansas - and 80 percent of its high-end Sierra Denali versions are sold there.

-“If you think about this segment, there are not that many competitors,” GMC’s Aldred said.
-“That obviously gives us a better share of market and enables us to stand out more.”
+“If you think about this segment, there are not that many competitors,” GMC’s Aldred said.“That obviously gives us a better share of market and enables us to stand out more.”

 IHS Markit’s Libby said luxury versions of GM’s and FCA’s pickups grew as a share of sales from 2016 to 2017.